A Brief History

 We definitely liked Overlord, ranking it along with The Girl in the Spider’s Web as tied for our favorite movies of 2018.
 We strongly recommend Overlord for almost all audiences.
 Enjoy!

-Questions for students: Have you seen any other films about D-Day?
+Question for students (and subscribers): Have you seen any other films about D-Day?
 Also, are you planning on seeing this movie?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!